 - Patriarchy and the notion that sex is worse than murder

 - Grooming the Rich and Famous for Abuse

 - Is Handholding or a Hand Job More Intimate?

 - Can Relationships Survive A Threesome?

-- Men Aren’t Hard Wired To Find Breasts Attractive
+- Men Aren’t Hard Wired To Find Breasts Arousing

 - Should Women Give Men The Porn Star Experience?